 At the start of my training, a friend’s sister in the US, who I don’t know, transferred £4,000 into my bank account.
 Having that money given to me so early on completely changed my family’s attitude and their trust and their faith that this is what God was calling me to.
 It came right in the midst of their struggle with what I was doing.
 That same week, someone at church had come up to a family member and said: “However much you love Kate and want her to be looked after, don’t you think God wants it so much more?”

 My family really needed God to speak into that situation, and he provided for us with a complete stranger in America.

 ‘God’s timing is perfect’

-Danielle and Noah Chamberlain live in east London with their four children.
+Danielle and Noah Chamberlain (pictured above, second from right) live in east London with their four children.
 Seven years ago illness prompted a financial crisis for the young family.
 Danielle shares the story.

 We’d just had our first child, Zeph; he was five months old.
 Noah’s dad had a degenerative disease, which had been slowly eroding his mobility and speech over several years.
 After a visit home to Canada to see him, his health took a sudden and unexpected turn for the worse and doctors thought Noah’s dad would pass away.
 Noah really wanted to go back to Canada to see him, but his manager was being difficult about giving him the time off.
 He had to quit his job to go.